Safe Disinfecting: How To Protect Your Staff & Customers

 Our Magical Disinfecting Ingredient: Hypochlorous Acid!

 Force of Nature is on the EPA’s list N, the disinfectants approved for use against SARS-CoV-2, the cause of Covid-19.
-The active ingredient in Force of Nature is hypochlorous acid (HOCl) which is a substance created by our own immune systems to fight infection.
-Force of Nature is certified 100% skin-safe and best for sensitive skin by SkinSAFE, Mayo Clinic’s allergy rating system.
+As for the variants, EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
+The active ingredient in Force of Nature is hypochlorous acid (HOCl), which is the same substance created by our immune systems to fight infection.
+Force of Nature earns the highest possible rating by Mayo Clinic’s allergy rating system.
 Our revolutionary device uses exactly the right concentrations of salt, vinegar and water to create hypochlorous acid, an antimicrobial that is free from skin and respiratory irritants and is so gentle that it’s used in ophthalmology, veterinary medicine, wound care, and is even being used by dermatologists to help treat and heal irritated skin and “maskne.”